adirizka7/Qurany/README.md

 # Qurany
 Qurany is a service that aims to help people memorize the holy Quran by rehearing the same verse over and over again.
-This service is not released yet, I wanted to get the following features done first.
+This service is not released yet cause I want to finish the core feature first

-## How to run
+## Quick Start
 ```
 $ pip install -r requirements.txt
 ```